Orienteering is a great activity for Scouts and other youth groups.

 Orienteers of all ages and skill levels are welcome at most all CROC events.
 A question we hear a lot is: "How can I get my kids or scout group involved in orienteering, especially since I don't know much about it myself?"
 Well, CROC has that covered - just show up at one of our events, and leave the course setting, instructions and mapping to us!
 At nearly all CROC meets we have beginner clinics and a beginner course, which typically requires zero compass use.
 Scout groups are welcome at almost all CROC events, not just Scout-O, see below.

-1) CROC hosts an annual event just for youth groups: the annual Scout-O, normally held the third Saturday in April.
-This events is open to all kinds of youth groups, not just scouts.
+1) CROC hosts an annual event just for youth groups: the annual Scout-O, normally held the Saturday after Easter.
+Scout-O is open to all kinds of youth groups, not just scouts.
 Courses are set so merit badges requirements may be met.
 For more information about the Annual CROC Scout-O, see our Events Page or contact our scouting coordinator.

 2) Scout and youth groups are welcome at any CROC orienteering event, held year round.
-If you had fun at scout orienteering, we would love to see you back at another event.
+If you had fun at scout orienteering, we’d love to see you back at another event.
 Check our Events and Results page for the complete yearly schedule.